On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Cardinalities of Sets of Singularities

-A particular consequence of Lemma~\ref{Lemma_Accum_Sing_Shallow} is that accumulating wedges (S1) become increasingly acute/obtuse as they approach a limit point, with the angles $\theta_n := \sphericalangle \big(\xi_n^{(1)}, \xi_n^{(2)} \big)$ between the extremal outward directions approaching an asymptotic value $\theta = \lim_{n\to\infty} \theta_n \in \{0, \pi\}$.
 It follows that for any fixed $p > 0$, there can only exist finitely many wedges whose sharpness deviates from these asymptotic values by more than $p$, which in turn implies that the total number of wedges can at most be countably infinite.
 Lemma~\ref{Lemma_Countable_Number_of_Wedges} below makes this argument precise.

-\begin{lemma}[\textbf{Number of wedges}] For any compact $E \subset \R^2$ and $\eps > 0$, the number of wedges (S1) on $\partial E_\eps$ is at most countably infinite. \end{lemma}
+\begin{lemma}[{Number of wedges}] For any compact $E \subset \R^2$ and $\eps > 0$, the number of wedges (type S1) on $\partial E_\eps$ is at most countably infinite. \end{lemma}

 \begin{proof} We begin by showing that for each $p \in (0,1)$, the subset $A(p) \subset \partial E_\eps$ defined by

 contains only finitely many points.
 Assume contrary to this that for some $p \in (0,1)$ the set $A(p)$ contains infinitely many points.
 This implies that there exists a pair-wise disjoint sequence $(x_n)_{n=1}^\infty$ with $x_n \in A(p)$ for all $n \in \N$, and due to compactness of $\partial E_\eps$ we may assume that $x_n \to x \in \partial E_\eps$ as $n \to \infty$.
 Writing $\Xext{x_n} = \big \{\xi_n^{(1)}, \xi_n^{(2)} \big \}$ for each $n \in \N$, Lemma~\ref{Lemma_Accum_Sing_Shallow} then implies $\lim_{n\to\infty} \big | \big \langle \xi_n^{(1)}, \xi_n^{(2)} \big \rangle \big | = 1$, contradicting the assumption that $\big | \big \langle \xi_n^{(1)}, \xi_n^{(2)} \big \rangle \big | \leq p < 1$ for all $n \in \N$.